Continued from Misguided Mennonite

 I quickly grabbed them so no one would see me and went to the change room and tried one on and said, “WOW, you were right Christina.
 Now I know why this is a push-up um… ha… wow,” and giggled.

-“I know, they are marvellous, eh?”
+“I know, they are marvelous, eh?”
 She answered.

 When I saw the price tag I almost fell over, but Christina explained to me that all the bras were on sale for half price.
 That changed everything and I just had to buy it.